raymondhl1981/simplegit/readme.txt

-git is a free software.
+git is a distributed free software.

 git is a a version control system.